Robustness of OLS to sample removals: Theoretical analysis and implications: Robustness of Cash Transfers Data

+{ We remark, however, that the empirical advantage of Huber regression is tied to the presence of heavy tails or extreme outliers.
+For ``well-behaved,'' light-tailed data, Huber regression need not provide additional robustness to adversarial sample removals.
+Empirical evaluations under Model \ref{mod2} suggest that for such data, the worst-case sample removal perturbation for Huber regression exhibits the same dependence on $k$ as our theoretical bounds for OLS derived in Remark~\ref{rem:ub_delta_k(V)}. }

-In summary, assuming the \texttt{1-Greedy} approximation is reasonably accurate, Huber regression is substantially more robust than OLS to sample removals.
+In summary, assuming the \texttt{1-Greedy} approximation is reasonably accurate, in the presence of heavy-tailed data, Huber regression can be substantially more robust than OLS to sample removals.
 A theoretical investigation of the properties of such estimators under sample removals is an interesting direction for future work.